Summer Challenge: Calendar & What to Expect

 You will receive a certificate of completion, as well as letters of evaluation from your seminar instructors, after the program concludes.
 If you are dismissed from the program or leave the program early, you will not receive your certificate or evaluation letters.

-The following must be completed when you move out of Warren Towers:
+The following must be completed when you move out of the residence hall:

 - Return residence key to the Residence Life office and ask for a key receipt*